 A browlift is a procedure that addresses a heavy and drooping brow.
 The brow position is related to the dynamic effects of two sets of muscles: depressor brow muscles, which surround the orbit, and the forehead muscle (the frontalis), which is responsible not only for raising the brow but also for forehead wrinkles.

 The traditional browlift technique includes a long circumferential scalp incision and resection of the brow depressor muscles.
 This technique is seldom needed today because of the risk of loss of scalp hair, long scars, numb scalp and, most troubling, the startled appearance of the brow, especially in the central parts.
 More controlled endoscopic or minimal incision browlifts seek to reposition the brow while minimizing these troubling complications.
 By focusing the major part of the brow manipulation laterally, the startled appearance can be avoided, thus achieving a more natural look.
 The central brow depressors are addressed with adjuvant botulinum toxin application.
-After discussion with you, Dr Farhadieh will recommend the technique most suitable to your individual needs.
+After discussion with you, where appropriate Dr Farhadieh will recommend the technique most suitable to your individual needs.

 THE EYELIDS